PeakockCode/top-youtubers-cz-2024-doc/README.md

 ##### 2. Scenario: Collaboration (based on video series) with YouTubers (YouTube channels) Who Have Uploaded the Most Videos

 The goal of this scenario is to evaluate the profitability of video series through sponsorships with YouTubers who have the highest number of uploaded videos.
-We will identify the 3 most suitable YouTubers (YouTube channels).
+We will select the three most suitable YouTubers (YouTube channels).

 *Campaign Variables in 2.
 Scenario*